-The National Agricultural Pest Information System (NAPIS) is the final repository for all Pest Detection and Cooperative Agricultural Pest Survey (CAPS) survey results.
-As such, all data generated from all 2020 CAPS, PPA 7721 National Priority, and PPQ Pest Detection surveys will be entered into NAPIS.
+The NAPIS is the final repository for all Pest Detection and CAPS survey results.
+As such, all data generated from 2021CAPS, PPA 7721 National Priority, and PPQ Pest Detection surveys will be entered into NAPIS.
 See the documents below for more detail.

-- Data Entry Roles and Responsibilities
+- IMPORTANT INFORMATION

-- HEV
+- o Data Entry Roles and Responsibilities

 - o Data Management Guidance

 - o Data Entry Guides for Selected Taxonomic Groups

-The Agency has been capturing data collected by Plant Protection & Quarantine (PPQ) and some PPQ-funded agreements in the Integrated Plant Health Information System (IPHIS).
+The Agency has been capturing data collected by PPQ and some PPQ-funded agreements in the Integrated Plant Health System (IPHIS), and more recently under the Domestic Data Framework (DDF).
 The emphasis has been on PPQ emergency and domestic program pests with regulatory considerations.
-Given the complexities, nuances of the CAPS program, and the integrated CAPS Information Systems develop at Purdue University, IPHIS cannot support the CAPS program.
-We realize, however, that PPQ is using IPHIS for various administrative, survey management, and/or programmatic reasons.
-For PPQ staff that use IPHIS for data management of Pest Detection-funded surveys, PPQ will continue to share Pest Detection survey data with the States as defined and agreed upon in the data sharing and responsibilities article in the General Memorandum of Understanding (MOU) and the cooperative agreements between PPQ and the States.
+Given the complexities, nuances of the CAPS program, and the integrated CAPS Information Systems develop at Purdue University, these systems cannot support the CAPS program.
+We realize, however, that PPQ is using IPHIS and the DDF for various administrative, survey management, and/or programmatic reasons.
+For PPQ staff that use IPHIS and/or the DDF for data management of Pest Detection-funded surveys, PPQ will continue to share Pest Detection survey data with the States as defined and agreed upon in the data sharing and responsibilities article in the General Memorandum of Understanding (MOU) and the cooperative agreements between PPQ and the States.
 The Article entitled Data Sharing and Responsibilities, appears in both the General MOU and in each cooperative agreement.

 Data management requirements and functions continue to undergo development.
-Improvements are being made in both IPHIS and NAPIS to support the regulatory and CAPS communities, respectively.
-These two systems were conceived and developed with two very different purposes in mind.
-At the present time, both systems are not connected or linked in any way.
+Improvements are being made in IPHIS, DDF, and NAPIS to support the regulatory and CAPS communities, respectively.
+These systems were conceived and developed with different purposes.
+At the present time, these systems are not connected or linked.
 This likely will be the case for the foreseeable future.
 Regardless, the PDMT is committed to ensuring that program and cooperator needs are met.
 The CAPS community will be kept informed, via the NCC and other venues, as to progress regarding data management needs.
-For 2020, as stated above, PPQ Pest Detection, CAPS, and PPA 7721 National Priority surveys require that NAPIS be the final repository of survey data.
+For 2021, as stated above, PPQ Pest Detection, CAPS, and PPA 7721 National Priority surveys require that NAPIS be the final repository of survey data.
 See Data Entry Roles and Responsibilities for guidance on entering survey information into the SSF and survey results into NAPIS.

 The NAPIS database can be accessed at: https://napis.ceris.purdue.edu/ A system login is required.
-Contact napis@purdue.edu for assistance.
+Contact capsis@purdue.edu for assistance.